Engee documentation

 Configure the output port in the Ports tab of the block using the following options:

-• Label - set the name of the output port.
-By default, the Label cell is not filled in (no name is set).
+• Label — specify the name of the output port.
+By default, the Label cell is empty (the name is not specified).

-• Type - the data type of the output signal type.
-Select one of the options:
+• Type — the data type of the output signal.
+Choose one of the options:

-• Size - dimension of the output signal:
+• Size — the dimension of the output signal:

-• Inherit all dimensions (-1 by default) - inherits the dimensionality of the signal applied to the output port.
-The output signal will have dimensions derived from the broadcast mechanism - Julia will automatically expand the dimensionality of a smaller data set to the dimensionality of a larger one to inherit the dimensionality correctly.
+• Inheritance of all dimensions (-1 by default) — inherits the dimension of the signal applied to the output port.
+The output signal will have the dimensions obtained as a result of the broadcast mechanism — Julia will automatically expand the dimension of a smaller data array to a larger dimension in order to correctly inherit the dimension.

-• Defined dimensions - the output must have a specified number of elements.
-The dimensions are specified in Julia notation (as a tuple), e.g. (2,) for a one-dimensional signal of two elements or (2, 3, 4) for a multidimensional one.
-If -1 is specified, the dimensionality is inherited.
+• Defined dimensions — the output signal must have a specified number of elements.
+The dimensions are specified in Julia notation (as a tuple), for example, (2,) for a one-dimensional two-element signal or (2, 3, 4) for a multidimensional one.
+If -1 is specified, then the dimension is inherited.

-• Inherit one of the dimensions - inherits the dimensionality of the signal applied to the output port with an explicit indication of the data structure.
-For example, (-1, 2) - it is expected that the first dimension is inherited and the second dimension is specified explicitly.
+• Inheriting one of the dimensions — inherits the dimension of the signal sent to the output port with an explicit indication of the data structure.
+For example, (-1, 2) — it is expected that the first dimension is inherited, and the second is set explicitly.

 Parameters